Opened 11 years ago

 • output from "smartd -q onecheck".

-comment:7 Changed 11 years ago by stevenhartland
+comment:7 by stevenhartland, 11 years ago

 I assume you mean the following for the db entry?
 (198 not 189 and trailing space)